anhassan/Multiprocessing-in-Python-Managing-Jobs-Queues-and-Exceptions/README.md

     main()
 ```

-The architectural diagram below for a particular use case will make things more clear of how the framework works
+The architectural diagram below for a particular use case will make things more clear for how the framework works

 ![](https://miro.medium.com/v2/resize:fit:700/1*lZYc5YbbSKwRwCAwkjqlug.png)